pietervdvn/MapComplete/Docs/Themes/nature.md

-On this map, one can find interesting infromation for tourists and nature lovers, such as
+On this map, one can find interesting information for tourists and nature lovers.

 This theme contains the following layers: